What Are Fintechs? How Are They Different Than Banks or Credit Unions?

 A quick trip through Reddit or TrustPilot reveals people’s biggest frustration with FinTechs: a lack of customer service.
 Couple this with the fact that there are no physical locations to visit, people who need help often feel left out to dry.
 Consider these TrustPilot reviews from users of a popular FinTech app:

 “I am doing my best to get away from this company.
-They hide behind an app, and once you're in, you're hooked.
-I tried to get to live support, and it was the worst experience I have ever had with another person, much less a representative of a company."
+They hide behind an app, and once

 The convenience of digital banking can’t be denied.
 But when deciding on a primary financial institution, consider how you will access support when you need it.
 Think about situations when: